Eric A. Zacks

 B.A., University of Michigan

 Eric A. Zacks is an assistant professor of law at Wayne State University Law School.
 His recent scholarship focuses on the relevance of behavioral sciences to contract formation, breach and enforcement.
-His work has been published (or is forthcoming) in the University of Cincinnati Law Review, University of Pennsylvania Journal of Business Law, Penn State Law Review, and Marquette Law Review.
+His work has been published (or is forthcoming) in the University of Cincinnati Law Review, University of Pennsylvania Journal of Business Law, Penn State Law Review, Ohio State Entrepreneurial Business Law Journal and Marquette Law Review.
 His most recent piece, "The Moral Hazard of Contract Drafting," will be published in the Florida State University Law Review.

 In 2012 and 2013, Professor Zacks was voted Professor of the Year by the second- and third-year law students at Wayne.
 He also was awarded the 2013 Donald H. Gordon Award for Excellence in Teaching at the law school.
 He teaches a variety of business law courses, including Corporate Finance, Mergers and Acquisitions, Securities Regulation, and Corporations, as well as a first-year Contracts course.